Featured Marine Life

 A sea turtle encounter is rarely dramatic.
 It is usually quieter than that - a shape resting beneath the coral, a slow breath, a gentle push into the current, and then the turtle glides away as if it has always belonged to the blue.

 Around Cozumel, turtles are part of what makes a drift dive feel alive.
 They may appear on the reef edge, over sand channels, near coral heads, or rising calmly toward the surface.
-These pages are designed to celebrate those moments through first-hand diving, photography, video, and simple answers to the questions visitors most often ask.
+'Dive the Blue' celebrates those moments through first-hand diving, photography and video.

 Sea Turtle Quick Facts

-A simple first look at the turtles divers hope to see in Cozumel.
+A simple first look at the turtles divers can see on Cozumel reefs.

 3+